giantswarm/releases/azure/v14.0.0/README.md

 with this release `Availability Zones` are supported for all workload clusters running in the `Germany West Central` region as well.

-Starting from this release, Azure `Workload Clusters` include by default a new application named `azure-scheduled-events` that leverages the [Azure scheduled events](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/scheduled-events) feature to automatically drain a `Kubernetes` node when the underlying virtual instance is about to be terminated.
+Starting from this release, Azure workload clusters include by default a new application named `azure-scheduled-events` that leverages the [Azure scheduled events](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/scheduled-events) feature to automatically drain a `Kubernetes` node when the underlying virtual instance is about to be terminated.
 This makes the cluster behaviour better when the `cluster autoscaler` scales down a node pool.